-Delhi chokes again as air quality plunges to severe category
+Delhi chokes again as air quality plunges to 'severe' category

 New Delhi, Oct 30: The blue skies that have been a complete treat for the Delhi-NCR over the last two months, off and on, turned grey on Wednesday as the sun struggled to shine through the haze with the air quality deteriorating and slipping into the 'severe' category.